Rated: 13+ · Short Story · Ghost · #1900604

-“Harvey helped me set the table, so just sit down and rest, we’re having Linguine with Shrimp, Spinach salad, and Maple Berry Parfait for desert."
+“Harvey helped me set the table, so just sit down and rest, we’re having Linguine with Shrimp, Spinach salad, and Maple Berry Parfait for dessert."

-“Wow, Rachael, that sounds scrumptious!”
+“Wow, Rachael, that sounds delicious!”
 Lisa jumped up to help put the salad on the table.